-3.7.2 Runoff.
-The Developer shall not divert roof or structure runoff to drain onto impervious surfaces32.
-Homeowners shall not alter roof or structure drainage in any manner that channels runoff onto impervious surfaces33 and shall comply with the local government, FDEP, and Water Management District requirements for stormwater management including proper erosion and sediment control, .
+- 3.7.2 Runoff.
+The Developer shall not divert roof or structure runoff to drain onto impervious surfaces.
+Homeowners shall not alter roof or structure drainage in any manner that channels runoff onto impervious surfaces and shall comply with the local government, FDEP, and Water Management District requirements for stormwater management including proper erosion and sediment control. - 3.7.3 Construction and Renovations.

-3.7.3 Construction and Renovations.
 During the construction or renovation of a dwelling, the Homeowner or the Homeowner's builder shall control erosion and sedimentation during and after construction, stabilize cleared areas, limit stockpiles, protect stormwater inlets during construction, remove temporary control systems after construction, and limit the placement of gutters and drains.34 The Homeowner's builder shall comply with the local government, FDEP, and Water Management District requirements for erosion and sediment control.35 The Association shall not prohibit the following structures and activities including, but not limited to, cisterns, rain barrels, rain gardens, washing cars on lawns and other pervious surfaces, and the use of low-impact development (LID) designs including, but not limited to, curb cuts and swales.
 Where possible, all construction and renovation shall use LID designs and practices that reduce stormwater runoff.
-LID designs and practices creating curb cuts
+LID designs and practices that reduce stormwater runoff includes, but is not limited to, designs and practices creating curb cuts that direct the flow of runoff to depressional areas and designs and practices adding depressional areas such as rain gardens and swales, including pervious surfaces.